Free Auto Insurance Comparison

 In fact, it may even impair your ability to see the road fully, and there is a chance that it could shatter and cause personal injury.

 Any time your vehicle gets damaged, you may think about filing an auto insurance claim.
-A standard liability insurance policy in Arkansas, however, does not provide glass replacement coverage.
+A standard liability insurance policy in Arkansas, however, does not provide glass replacement insurance coverage.

 In order to benefit from this type of coverage, you usually need to purchase comprehensive auto insurance.